 IGF binding protein-1 (IGFBP-1) is a peptide hormone that originates from decidual stromal cells.
-In non-pregnant women, circulating IGFBP-1 does not change during cycling of the endometrium.
-During pregnancy, however, there is a several-fold increase in serum IGFBP-1 levels that begins during the first trimester, peaks during the second trimester, and falls briefly only to peak a second time before term (63).
-IGFBP-1 inhibits the binding of insulin-like growth factor (IGF) to receptors in the decidua.
+In non-pregnant women, circulating IGFBP-1 does not change during cycling of the endometrium, while IGFBP-3 is the main circulating IGFBP.
+During pregnancy, however, there is a several-fold increase in serum IGFBP-1 levels that begins during the first trimester, peaks during the second trimester, and falls briefly only to peak a second time before term (78).
+IGFBP-1 inhibits the binding of insulin-like growth factor (IGF) to receptors in the decidua and inhibits fetal growth.
+Newborn birth weight correlates directly with maternal IGF-1 levels, and inversely with circulating IGFBP-1 levels (79).